RSvet/hrm-playwright/README.md

     ✅ Dashboard: UI elements verification, navigation via quick links
     ✅ Employee Module (PIM): adding, searching, editing, and deleting employees
 - Test data is maintained in a separate file (testData.ts) for easier management.

-- Tests combine UI actions and API calls for setup and teardown of test data.

-Note: API testing is planned for future iterations.